zimmski/tavor/README.md

 Every token type and interface can have its own token attributes.
 Currently it is not possible to define these attributes externally.
 Instead they must be implemented directly in the format parsers.
 For example the method `selectTokenAttribute` of the [Tavor format parser](/parser/tavor.go) has to be extended.
 Since token attributes embed a new token, which is for example executed by fuzzing and reduce operations, a suitable token type, which can be connected to the original token, must be used.
 The `Reset` token attribute of the `Sequence` typed token uses for example a token of the [SequenceResetItem](https://godoc.org/github.com/zimmski/tavor/token/sequences#SequenceResetItem) type.

-The mentioned implementation inconveniences will be addressed in future versions of Tavor.
+> **Note:** The mentioned implementation inconveniences will be addressed in future versions of Tavor.

 ### <a name="extend-typed-tokens"></a>Typed tokens

 Typed tokens provide additional types for formats.
 Currently it is not possible to define typed tokens and their arguments externally.
 Instead they must be implemented directly in the format parsers.
 For example the method `parseTypedTokenDefinition` of the [Tavor format parser](/parser/tavor.go) has to be extended.
 To add token attributes to typed tokens, please have a look at the  [token attributes section](#extend-token-attributes).
 It is only necessary to implement the [Token interface](https://godoc.org/github.com/zimmski/tavor/token#Token), since typed tokens behave like regular tokens.
 Arguments for the typed tokens have to be currently parsed and validated by hand.
 They are used as initialization values for the instanced token.
 It is therefore not possible to lookup argument values after the typed token definition is processed.

-The mentioned implementation inconveniences will be addressed in future versions of Tavor.
+> **Note:** The mentioned implementation inconveniences will be addressed in future versions of Tavor.

 ## <a name="stability"></a>How stable is Tavor?

 Tavor is still in development and fare from a 1.0 release.
-There are [some bugs](https://github.com/zimmski/tavor/issues?q=is%3Aopen+is%3Aissue+label%3Abug) and a lot of [functionality is still missing](https://github.com/zimmski/tavor/issues?q=is%3Aopen+is%3Aissue+label%3Aenhancement) but basic features are stable enough and are successufully used in production by many projects.
+There are [some bugs](https://github.com/zimmski/tavor/issues?q=is%3Aopen+is%3Aissue+label%3Abug) and a lot of [functionality is still missing](https://github.com/zimmski/tavor/issues?q=is%3Aopen+is%3Aissue+label%3Aenhancement) as well as [many features](https://github.com/zimmski/tavor/issues?q=is%3Aopen+is%3Aissue+label%3Afeature).
+However, basic functionality and features are stable enough and are successufully used in production by many projects.

 [Individual package code coverage](https://coveralls.io/r/zimmski/tavor) is currently low but since most tests do cover a lot of Tavor's components this is not a big issue.
 However 100% coverage using hand written tests is a required feature of the 1.0 release as well as fully fuzzing the Tavor format and the Tavor binary.
 This means that Tavor will be equipped to test every feature of the binary and the Tavor format itself.